-Try your hand at native seed dispersal—take notice of the fecundity around you, pick up some seeds from the ground, and plant them somewhere devoid of native plants.
+Try your hand at native seed dispersal—take notice of the fecundity around you, pick up some seeds from the ground, and plant them somewhere.

 Here are seed collection and propagation tips for some of the native plants that are dispersing over the next month.

 Oaks: Collect acorns as soon as they fall (otherwise the squirrels will).
 Soak them overnight in a pail of water, discard the floating acorns, plant them immediately, and protect them from rodents with wire screens.

 Maple: The wings of the green keys take on a dry, papery appearance, while the seeds remain green.
 Collect and sow them immediately, and protect them from rodents, who relish the seeds.

 Ash: Fruits are long, thin keys with the seed at one end.
 They can be sown immediately or stored dry in the refrigerator until spring.

 Birch: Small, dry seeds with thin wings disperse gradually from the catkins all fall.
 Store the seeds in a paper bag until sowing.

 Viburnum, dogwood, and aronia: These shrubs and small trees have clusters of fleshy fruits.
 Remove the flesh and sow the seeds immediately.

 Wild rose: Pick the small tan-to-brown seeds out of the flesh.
 Sow in fall for the long, cold stratification needed for good germination.